-The previous Perspectives article, Modifying the Spalding Phonogram Set, set out eight attributes that a teaching set of English phonograms should possess.
+The article Modifying the Spalding Phonogram Set specifies eight attributes that a teaching set of English phonograms should possess.
 Number five was: The order of the phonogram set should enable a child to begin reading before learning the entire phonogram set, if possible.
+This article discusses how to use the OnTrack Reading Phonogram Flash Card Set to do that using the Ayres List of most commonly-used English words.

-This article will discuss teaching the phonograms, and how to incorporate writing and reading into the mix.
+It will also address teaching the phonograms, and how to incorporate writing and reading into the mix.
 And, although the Spalding phonogram set was criticized in the previous article, a copy Ms. Spalding's book, The Writing Road to Reading, hereafter WRTR, preferably the 4th edition, will prove useful to any parent using the OnTrack Reading Phonogram Set, for reasons that will soon become obvious.

 Download the OnTrack Reading Phonogram Flashcards